« Career Development Tools

 3. Decline an Interview: Go to “Decline Interview” to notify us and the employer that you are no longer interested in interviewing for this position.
 This will allow another student to sign up for the available time slot.

 4. Cancel an Interview: Go to “Cancel.”
-Cancellations received after the cancellation deadline go against the Professional Integrity Contract and you will be marked as a no-show and access to OCR, connectSC, and Handshake will be disabled through the end of the subsequent academic semester.
+Cancellations received after the cancellation deadline go against the Trojan Accountability Expectations and you will be marked as a no-show and access to OCR and Handshake will be disabled through the end of the subsequent academic semester.

 For more information about cancelling an interview or our No-Show policy, check out the OCR FAQs.